 MOT tests & manufacturer recalls : Manufacturers often recall cars to fix things that could go wrong, and if you ignore these recalls this could mean an instant fail under new MOT rules being proposed.
 This could affect over 2 million cars currently on the roads which have recalls against them.
 You can easily check if your car is due a recall by putting your car details into the DVLA website, and while there is no firm date for this rule, it is scheduled to be implemented in 2019.

-Smart motorways : You’ve probably seen more and more ‘smart motorways’, these are stretches of motorway featuring an extra lane which you can sometimes drive in and digital signage.
+Smart motorways : You’ve probably seen more and more ‘smart motorways’.
+These are stretches of motorway featuring digital signage and an extra lane which you can sometimes drive in.
 The variable speed limits they display are pretty obvious, but sometimes they also display a Red X. This is normally displayed when the lane is being restricted for emergency vehicle access, or if a vehicle has broken down/had a collision and the lane needs to be closed for their safety.
-From 2019 an automatic fined of £100 will be given for ignoring the lane closure signified by the red X.
+From 2019 an automatic fine of £100 will be given for ignoring the lane closure signified by the red X.

-Car tax : You won’t be surprised to learn that car tax is rising yet again, the third year in a row.
-Here’s how much extra you’ll be paying per band;
+Car tax : You won’t be surprised to learn that car tax is rising yet again, for the third year in a row!
+Here’s how much extra you’ll be paying per band:

 - 76g/km and 150g/km CO2 – +£5